 This was addressed in 1A and 1B.
-Additional details for the key ESG team: In 2023, we worked with a leading consulting firm to management functions are elaborated below.
-To summarize, climate study the physical impacts on our facilities and those of our suppliers by climate-related factors in the decades of the 2030s to the 2080s. risks are identified by individual functions (see below) and then collated by the ESG team.
-The ESG team regularly briefs and aligns To do this, we conducted climate-related scenario analysis to model with the ESG review board and board of directors' committees on the impact of climate-related physical risk.
-Utilizing the latest these items.
-The ESG team is also responsible for external reporting climate science, we applied localized climate projections based on medium and high emission scenarios (SSP2 4.5, SSP5- 8.5). of the company's ESG activities.
+Additional details for the key management functions are elaborated below.
+To summarize, climate risks are identified by individual functions (see below) and then collated by our ESG working groups.
+The ESG working groups regularly brief and align with the Compliance Committee and board of directors' committees on these items.
+The ESG working groups are also responsible for external reporting of the company's ESG activities.
 Management is responsible for the execution of sustainability and ESG activities, risk identification, and mitigation.
-In addition, several groups help fine-tune approaches to We found the risks of water stress, extreme temperatures, and address any identified risks. flooding are the greatest drivers of climate-related potential impact on our value chain.
+In addition, several groups help fine-tune approaches to address any identified risks.